Boris Johnson makes last minute representations to the Privileges Committee - ExBulletin

 Boris Johnson makes last minute representations to the Privileges Committee

+Oris Johnson made last minute representations to the Privileges Committee before it released a report which is expected to conclude that he deliberately misled Parliament.

-The committee said it was dealing with submissions received from the former prime minister at 11.57pm on Monday.
+A spokesman for the committee said it was dealing with submissions received from the former prime minister at 11:57 p.m.
+Monday.

+The group of MPs were due to publish their report on parties in Downing Street during the pandemic as early as Wednesday this week.

-He was due to publish his report this week into whether Mr Johnson lied to MPs about the Downing Street party scandal, having left Parliament on Friday after receiving a draft of his findings.
+Mr Johnson left Parliament on Friday after receiving a draft copy of his findings.

-Publication had already been pushed back to the end of the week, reportedly due to printing problems in Parliament, ahead of Mr Johnson’s 11th hour performances.

-A spokesperson for the committee said on Tuesday: A letter containing further representations from Mr Johnson was received by the committee at 11.57pm last night.
+A spokesman for the committee: A letter containing further representations from Mr Johnson was received by the committee at 11.57pm last night.

 The committee is looking into it and will report back soon.